Cornell University cancels classes Friday amid ‘extraordinary stress’ on campus after violent antisemitic threats led to the arrest of a student – KION546

 At Cornell, security will continue to be heightened in the wake of the threats, according to a statement from Joel M. Malina, vice president for university relations.

-Cornell’s Jewish students have “expressed strength and resilience even in the face of these awful threats,” Pollack said in her statement Wednesday.
+Following the days of fear and anxiety on campus, Pollack said Wednesday the university’s Jewish students have “expressed strength and resilience even in the face of these awful threats.”

-Even so, some classes may have remote learning options as some on campus still have concerns for their safety, the university said.

 CNN’s Nicki Brown, Celina Tebor, Zenebou Sylla, Jessica Xing and Eric Levenson contributed to this report.